-- Post-event questionnaires and surveys, though these may have a low response rate - Targeted one-on-one follow-ups Feedback from an advisory board of stakeholders
+- Post-event questionnaires and surveys, though these may have a low response rate; - Targeted one-on-one follow-ups it is important to include both stakeholders who seemed very engaged and stakeholders who seemed less engaged; and - Feedback from an advisory board of stakeholders.

 An effective engagement evaluation strategy will include a system for tracking feedback so that changes can be detected over time.
-As much as possible, try to avoid self-selecting information collection as it may not represent the range of community members
+As much as possible, try to avoid self-selecting information collection as it may not represent the range of community members.

 Note that there are times when some of these activities might not be appropriate.
+Systematically collecting data from people may raise concerns about how personal data is used or shared.
 It is important to clearly communicate how any response given will be used.
 Collecting data can also fatigue individuals-it is important not to increase the engagement burden to community members solely to satisfy reporting requirements.
 At the same time, failing to evaluate or check in about how the engagement process is going could mean missed opportunities for improving it.
 Applicants are recommended to be conscious about selecting evaluation methods and getting input from an advisory council about the best mechanisms for a "do no harm" approach.
 It is also critical to be clear about how the feedback from any structured approach will be shared and whether it will be anonymized, so participants can decide whether they want to provide this feedback.
 Applicants should follow, as appropriate, federal requirements for human subjects research.

 This element provides a summary of project resources dedicated to implementing the Engagement section.
 This should include information about staff (number, time on project, and experience), facilities, capabilities, and budget (both federal and cost share) that will support implementing engagement activities.
-For project teams that are eligible for cost-share waivers, this summary could also include an indication of how DOE funding would support resources for community engagement.